Pooran-Dewari/create-blacklist-fie-for-ChIP-seq-analysis/README.md

 Exiting.
 ```
 To circumvent this, all we have to do is edit the file using `nano test_run.sh` and remove the `-q all.q` occurrences in the code.
+Please do note that when you use conda environment (such as `conda activate umap_env` above), `bowtie` can be run from any location, so you will have to edit the test_run.sh for bowtie-build location\
+change `/bowtie-build` to `bowtie-build`\
+If you don't make the change above, bowtie indexing would fail!!
+After making these changes, submit jobs via command below.
 ```
 sh test_run.sh